-DO NOT OPERATE the Aguifer system if the feed water could contain oil.
+DO NOT OPERATE the Aquifer system if the feed water could contain oil.

 - 1. Locate a non-chlorinated water source.
 If the water has been chlorinated or chemically treated, replace the 5 micron filter with a Charcoal Filter element. - Place the strainer end of the Feed Water Hose into the feed water source far enough below the surface to prevent air from being pulled in.
-Place the end of the brine hose at lease 2 meters (6 ft.) away so that the brine does not mix directly back in with the feed water. - Attach the product hose and place the end of it so that any product will drain on the ground (with the system unpressurized the amount of product during the flush will be small) - Ensure that the pressure relief valve is open 1 turn. - Plug in the DC Power Source.
+Place the end of the brine hose at lease 2 meters (6 ft.) away so that the brine does not mix directly back in with the feed water. - Attach the product hose and place the end of it so that any product will drain on the ground (with the system unpressurized the amount of product during the flush will be small) - Ensure that the pressure relief valve is open 1 turn. - Verify that the system is properly connected to a DC power source.